bones0xab/AI-Algorithms/Apprentissage_Statistique.md

 Points importants :
 Une politique doit couvrir tous les états possibles ou, à défaut, les états pertinents (accessibles).
 Politique optimale : La politique qui maximise les récompenses cumulées (à long terme), en tenant compte des incertitudes.
+---

+## Rewards.
+---

+The rewards are the indicator to the agent or the player , the quality of his steps, they are good or bad ? , when we have higher reward, it s a good decision, when we have bad it s a not good decision.

+---